Like Water for Chocolate (novel): Rebellion

 Tita is born in the kitchen—a place that foreshadows her calling.
 Due to the tradition that requires the youngest daughter to care for her mother, Mama Elena forbids Tita from falling in love, marrying, or becoming pregnant, forcing her to work in the kitchen.
 As she becomes a young woman, Tita appears to conform to the gender role her mother expects; however, Tita rebels, creatively devising a way in which she can express her suppressed feelings and emotions through her cooking.
 She has the magical ability to send her desires and emotions into the food she prepares.
 Tita bakes the wedding cake for her sister Rosaura and the man she wishes she was marrying, Pedro.
 Deeply depressed about the fact that her sister is marrying her one true love, she places her feelings of despair and sadness into the wedding cake.
 When the guests eat the cake, they weep over their lost loves and eventually became intoxicated and sick.
 Another example of her inclusion of suppressed emotions into her cooking is when Tita’s blood infects the rose sauce and quail dinner that she serves to Pedro, Rosaura, and Gertrudis.
 Rosaura becomes physically ill while Getrudis is instantly aroused.
 Finally, as a result of Pedro devouring this food, he becomes aware of Tita’s feelings and has a better understanding of the passion and love that she has for him.
 Even though Tita is not allowed to share her intimate feelings, she conveys her passions to the world through the action of cooking and sharing her food.

+Scholars have questioned the effectiveness of rebellion in the novel.
+John H. Sinnegen writes that Tita's rebellion "ends in a reconciliation with bourgeois, U.S.– style patriarchy".
+Victoria Martínez writes that Tita's fight against Mama Elena is meant to reflect the fight against the Porfiriato, leading the reader to expect liberation, but in fact, Tita is never truly liberated.

 Food

 Food is also one of the major themes in the story which is seen throughout the story.
 It is used very creatively to represent the characters' feelings and situations.
 Due to the magical nature of food in the story, it has literal effects on the people eating the food in terms of infusing the cook Tita's emotions into the food which are thus transferred beyond the food into the hearts and minds of those who devour it.
+The writer describes the impact of food on her narrative as "I wrote my novel with the intention that the love that is transmitted to food in the kitchen should be appreciated as it deserves, because I believe that anyone, just like Tita in my novel, can transmit emotions to food, and moreover to everything, that is, to each and every one of the activities they carry out day by day.
+When emotions are transmitted, the effect is very strong, it cannot be passed over.
+Others feel it, touch it and savour it."